JontyMC/docker-demo/README.md

 1. Restart container:```docker restart hello```
 1. Show in browser:```http://localhost:5004/```

+* Restarting the container is clunky TODO: DNX Watch
+* Mounting from host is OK, but it requires the host to have all the dependencies that the code needs so that we can build and run it, ie .net, dnx, visual studio, etc
+* Wouldn't it be better to have our dev environment inside a container?
+Yes it would:

+1. Run visual studio from a container, ready to dev:```docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY --name vscode jontymc/vscode_aspnet```

 * We could run application with DNX-watch, which will restart application when any files change
-* It is possible to run the entire dev environment inside a docker container
 * Eg, here is spotify running from a container:
   * ```xhost local:root```
   * ```docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY --device /dev/snd --name spotify jess/spotify```